amandafager/Hacker-News/readme.md

 # Hacker News

-The assignment was to create a [Hacker News](https://news.ycombinator.com/news) clone.
+School project in PHP.
+The assignment was to create clone of the social news website [Hacker News](https://news.ycombinator.com/news).

 <details><summary>Required features</summary>